GluuFederation/docs-ce-prod/3.0.1/source/admin-guide/custom-script.md

 ## Application Session Management

-This script allows an admin to notify 3rd party systems about requests to end an OAuth session.
-This method is triggered by an oxAuth call to the `end_session` endpoint.
-It's possible to add multiple scripts with this type.
-The application should call all of them according to the level.
+These scripts can be used in cases when you need to execute some generel logout logic (like notifying remote/3rd party services, writting to databases etc) applicable to any user.
+They are triggered when oxAuth receives an end session request.
+In contrary to logout functions which may be added to scripts of Custom Authentication type to server a similar purpose, Session Management scripts are called for any user who is about to log out.
+It's possible to add multiple scripts with this type, they will be called according to set priority/level.

-This script type adds only one method to the base script type:
+This script provides only one method to implement:

 |Method|`def endSession(self, httpRequest, authorizationGrant, configurationAttributes)`|
 |---|---|
 |**Method Parameter**|`httpRequest` is `javax.servlet.http.HttpServletRequest`<br/>`authorizationGrant` is `org.xdi.oxauth.model.common.AuthorizationGrant`<br/>`configurationAttributes` is `java.util.Map<String, SimpleCustomProperty>`|

-This script can be used in an oxAuth application only.

 - [Sample Application Session Management Script](./sample-application-session-script.py)